solarwinds/snap-plugin-lib/README.md

 ## Version 1

-The repository contains legacy version of Plugin Library (v1) which is no longer supported neither by SolarWinds nor Intel (which is originally forked from).
+The repository contains a legacy version of Plugin Library (v1) which is no longer supported either by SolarWinds or Intel (which is originally forked from).
 New defects raised for v1 won't be fixed by maintainers.

-Please use only v2 for new development.
+Please use v2 for new development.

 Links:
 * [Documentation of Ver.
 1](/v1/README.md)